 This document consolidates the ADS IWG work up to and including the 8th meeting in Tokyo in April 2025.
-This consolidated document will act as the base document going forward until separated into a draft GTR and a draft UNR (currently foreseen for the July ADS IWG meeting).
+The provisions in this document will be transposed into a draft GTR and a draft UNR (currently foreseen for the July ADS IWG meeting).
 Where text appears in two columns, the left and right columns present GTR and UNR variants, respectively, of the same provision.
+This document is submitted to GRVA for information only.